 5.2.2 Subdivisions for single Country Residential lots within the IDP area shall be in accordance with the County's MDP.

 Multi-lot Development

-- 5.2.3 Multi-lot Country Residential subdivisions shall be located: - a.
-In close proximity to existing Country Residential subdivisions to limit the fragmentation of agricultural parcels; and - On lesser quality agricultural lands (Classified as lands with CLI classes of 4, 5, 6, or 7). - 5.2.4 Multi-lot Country Residential subdivisions involving more than six (6) lots shall require an approved Area Structure Plan that complies with MDP policies of the County.
+5.2.3 Multi-lot Country Residential subdivisions involving more than six (6) lots shall require an approved Area Structure Plan that complies with MDP policies of the County.

 Urban-style Residential Expansion